wkentaro/labelme/README.md

 ## Changes in this fork

+* New keyboard shortcuts (defaulting to the integers 0-4) to toggle labels starting with numeric integers, e.g. "0" toggles the first label starting with the string "0".

 * Alt-PageDown advances to the next non-empty image (and ditto for Alt-PageUp)

 * Alt-I toggles the "ignore" flag (if present)